jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     }
     ```

-3. Create a Recipient by calling the "new" function of the "Recipient" struct contained in lib.rs file.
+3. Create a Recipient by calling the `new` function of the `Recipient` struct contained in lib.rs file.

     ```rust
         let mut recipient = notifications::Recipient::new(seed);